How to Calculate the ROI of your College Degree

 According to a 2018 report by the Urban Institute, among students who started college in the 2015-16 academic year, 66 percent of students at public four-year schools paid $5,000 or less in tuition and fees after all grant aid in their first enrollment year.
-The net price was even lower at public two-year schools, where 80 percent of students paid $2,500 or less.
 At private nonprofit four-year schools, the net price of college was most varied: although 25 percent of students paid $2,500 or less, 22 percent of students paid more than $20,000.
-Keep in mind that these numbers only reflect the price of tuition and fees.
-In addition to room and board, books and supplies, personal expenses, and transportation can make up a significant part of your college budget.
-That said, these numbers are significantly lower than the sticker price of college, estimated to be at $3,440 at public two-year colleges; $9,410 and $23,890 at public four-year colleges for in-state and out-of-state students, respectively; and $32,410 at private four-year colleges.
+These numbers are significantly lower than the sticker price of college, estimated to be at $3,440 at public two-year colleges; $9,410 and $23,890 at public four-year colleges for in-state and out-of-state students, respectively; and $32,410 at private four-year colleges.

 Although the net price of college is often considerably lower than the sticker price, it can still be a significant financial burden for many students and their families.
 The average American college graduate carries $37,172 in student loan debt.
 This is a burden that follows a student long after they’ve graduated.
 According to a 2017 report by the National Center for Education Statistics, 63 percent of students who began in the 2003-04 academic year took out federal education loans within 12 years of entering postsecondary education.
 Of these students, only 23.5 percent paid off their loans or had them forgiven by 2015, and the average amount owed 12 years after entering postsecondary education was $24,000 (the median amount was $9,400).
 Students who attended private nonprofit 4-year universities had the most debt, with an average of $31,800 (median of $11,200).